 We don’t provide a detailed manual on how to build your own time machine, but we think you will enjoy learning about the metaphysics of time travel.

 As of Septemember 1, 2014, there has been an addition to A Time Travel Website.
-We have embedded a .pdf version of a new book from John W. Carroll and his students: A Time Travel Dialogue (Open Book Publishers, 2014).
-Three researchers at Jefferson National Laboratory have to address the experimental challenges and the philosophical puzzles that arise as the result of data that strongly suggest that a psi-lepton is time traveling.
-What experiments will confirm or disconfirm a hypothesis of backwards time travel?
+There is a just published book from John W. Carroll and his students: A Time Travel Dialogue (Open Book Publishers, 2014).
+In 2010, three researchers at Jefferson National Laboratory had to address the experimental challenges and the philosophical puzzles that arise after discovering data indicating that a psi-lepton was time traveling.

 Why have we created and maintained a website about time travel that focuses on philosophical and—more specifically—metaphysical issues about time travel?
 In his book, Time Travel in Einstein’s Universe, Princeton astrophysicist, J. Richard Gott says,